General Nursing (NURS) Courses

-NURS 405: Inquiry I: Theoretical Foundations.
-3 Units.
+NURS 405.
+Inquiry I - Theoretical Foundations.
+2 Units.

 This course provides an introduction to conceptual and theoretical thinking.
 Students will examine knowledge development in nursing, conceptual structures, and their uses as a basis for nursing practice and research.

 This seminar continues to prepare students to care for patients requiring air transfer to specialty care facilities.
 Special emphasis is placed on clinical approaches to patient management across the lifespan.
-Prereq: ACLS, PALS, and neonatal resuscitation certification.
-Prereq or Coreq: NUNP 444, NURS 406, NURS 404.
+Recommended preparation: ACLS, PALS, and neonatal resuscitation certification.
+Recommended preparation or concurrent enrollment in NUNP 444, NURS 406, NURS 404.

 This course provides the basis for the selection and interpretation of assessment and testing strategies during the process of differential diagnosis of cardiovascular problems.
 Lecture is supplemented with specific clinical lab experiences.

-This course introduces principles fundamental to the integrated assessment of the neonate.
-Gestational age assessment, assessment of genetic risks, and physical assessment skills are developed.
-NURS 416 and NUNP 416 taught together in the same room.
+This course introduces concepts fundamental to the integrated assessment of the neonate.
+Gestational age assessment and physical assessment skills are developed.
+The course provides the basis for problem identification, decision making, and case management.

 This course emphasizes scholarly inquiry, scientific integrity and scientific investigation.
 It includes study of the research process, particularly design, sampling, data collection and analysis, and interpretation and reporting of findings.
-It will provide experience in proposal development.
-Prereq: NURS 405.
+Recommended preparation: NUND 201 or STAT 201.